 Pears are likewise a rich source of important minerals, such as copper and potassium.
 Copper plays a role in immunity, cholesterol metabolism, and nerve function, whereas potassium aids muscle contractions and heart function (

 What’s more, these fruits are an excellent source of polyphenol antioxidants, which protect against oxidative damage.
 Be sure to eat the whole pear, as the peel boasts up to six times more polyphenols than the flesh (

-Notably, fiber may help relieve constipation.
-In a 4-week study, 80 adults with this condition received 24 grams of pectin — the kind of fiber found in fruit — per day.
-They experienced constipation relief and increased levels of healthy gut bacteria (
+Notably, pectin may also help relieve constipation.
+In one older 4-week study, 80 adults with constipation received 24 g of pectin per day.
+They experienced constipation relief and increased levels of beneficial gut bacteria (

 Pears offer many beneficial plant compounds that give these fruits their different hues.